casper-network/docs/source/docs/casper/dapp-dev-guide/installing-contracts.md

 :::

-**Example 2 - Query your contract:**
+**Example - Query the contract:**

 This example shows how to query global state given a contract hash.
-We use the contract hash from the sample response in Example 1 above.
+We use the contract hash from the sample response above.

 ```bash
 casper-client query-global-state \